testing-library/angular-testing-library/CONTRIBUTING.md

 ## Testing

-- Run `npm run test:lib` to test the library
-- Run `npm run test:app` to test the application
+- Run `npm run test` to test the library and the example application
 - Run `npm run build` to build the library

 ## Push changes